mietek/pol/README.md

 Notice that this addition of a base to a field entry defines a data structure very much like the levels in COBOL's data division: 01 level corresponding to the disk address; 02 levels to the fields themselves.
 For a few extra instructions you can add higher levels: If the pointer does not reference a disk address, but another field description, you have the equivalent of 03 level, etc.

 Consider how the field reference actually works.
 In the field entry you have a word parameter that tells which word the field is in (or starts in).
 If this field references another, you add the word parameters together.
 When you find the core address of the disk block, you add the word offset and voila': you have the word you want.
-Going through intermediate fields has little advangage unless the intermediate fields change.
+Going through intermediate fields has little advantage unless the intermediate fields change.
 Why not?
 By incrementing a base field address, you can access different rows of a matrix or different records in a block.
 Or you can access different sub-records of a record.
 Very useful!
 It's enough to make me think COBOL is a pretty good language.
 Of course you can do the same thing with core fields, you just never point to a disk address at the very end.

 A word of warning!
 Don't try to gain efficiency by putting the core address of a block in an index register.
 It's too hard to keep track of which block, if any, the index is currently identifying.
 You simply have to go through a fair bit of code to provide useful generality.
 Of course, you hardware might have some special features: maybe microprogramming?
 Even indirect addressing might be helpful.